► Next-gen Macan to go electric

 ► Engineering chief and CEO spill details

-An expensive option for the manufacturer, perhaps, but one that'll benefit us customers, as we are given an ever wider choice of powertrains.
-Porsche confirmed the all-electric Macan in February 2019 and said it will be built at its Leipzig factory in eastern Germany.
+This is an expensive move for Porsche as a manufacturer – but it’ll benefit us as customers, as we’re given a broader choice of powertrains.
+Porsche confirmed the all-electric Macan in February 2019, and said it will be built at its Leipzig factory in eastern Germany.